champa720/material.io/_sections/materials/social-studies/cc-basics/chapter-2/lesson-2.4.md

 tag: US History

 excerpt: "Progressive politics challenged the influence of large monopolies in the late 1800s and early 1900s.
 The United States became a major world power after it joined the Allies in World War I and helped them to victory.
 The Great Depression in the 1930s began with the stock market crash of 1929.
 Many workers lost their jobs.
 As a result, people lost their homes, farms, and other property."

-source:
-- title: Common Core Basics
-  subject: Social Studies
-  chapter: 2
-  toc_type: Lesson
-  toc_number: 2.4
-  pages: 94 - 101

-objectives:
-- Understand the economic and social issues of the Progressive Era
-- Evaluate the impact of World War I on the United States
-- Identify the results of FDR's New Deal

-skills:
-- core: Interpret Political Cartoons
-- reading: Interpret Graphics

-vocabulary:
-- identify
-- irony
-- muckrakers
-- progressive
-- reforms
-- social

-key_concept:
-- concept: >
-    Industrialization, a world war, and a bust-andboom economy led to major social and economic changes in the first half of the twentieth century.
-- example: >
-    In the first decade of the twenty-first century, major advances in technology changed the work place.
-The United States was involved in foreign wars, and a real estate boom fueled social and economic changes.
-In the first four decades of the twentieth century, the notion dealt with similar issues.
 ---
 ## The Progressive Era 1900-1917